Available on the PACE 2, PACE 3, APEX Pro 1, APEX 2/2 Pro, VERTIX 1/2

 If the test is completed successfully, the results will be displayed both on the watch and in the COROS app.

-- A user will fail the test if they are unable to run within the pace ranges suggested or if their heart rate is lower than 65% of Max HR or lower than Heart Rate Reserve.
+- A user may fail the test if their heart rate is lower than 65% of Max HR or lower than Heart Rate Reserve.
 For example, if my Max HR is 185, Resting Heart Rate is 53, my Heart Rate Reserve is 132.
-During the 25min testing phase if my HR is 131, I will fail the test.
-The only reason this issue may occur is 1.
-Hardware Issue or 2.
-Users choose a 10km time that is much slower than their ability.
+During the 25min testing phase, if my HR is 131, I will fail the test.
+The only time this issue may occur is due to a hardware issue with incorrect heart rate readings, or a 10km time was chosen that is much slower than your actual ability.

-- A user will fail the test if they are unable to run within the pace ranges suggested or if their heart rate is lower than 65% of Max HR or lower than Heart Rate Reserve.
+- A user may fail the test if their heart rate is lower than 65% of Max HR or lower than Heart Rate Reserve.
 For example, if my Max HR is 185, Resting Heart Rate is 53, my Heart Rate Reserve is 132.
-During the 25min testing phase if my HR is 131, I will fail the test.
-The only reason this issue may occur is 1.
-Hardware Issue or 2.
-Users choose a 10km time that is much slower than their ability.
+During the 25min testing phase, if my HR is 131, I will fail the test.
+The only time this issue may occur is due to a hardware issue with incorrect heart rate readings, or a 10km time was chosen that is much slower than your actual ability.

 -